weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

 vagrant up
 ```

 Vagrant will pull down and configure an Ubuntu image, this may take a few minutes depending on the speed of your network connection.
 For more details on Vagrant please refer to the [Vagrant documentation](http://vagrantup.com).

-You may be prompted for a password when `/etc/hosts` is being updated during the Vagrant setup, please just hit return at this point.
+If you happen to want a cup of coffee this is probably a good point to go get one.

 Once the setup of the hosts is complete you can check their status with